MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 ## “MARKHEIM”  (1884 – short story from “The merry Men and other Tales and Fables”, 1887)
 -   Setting (place, time, weather):
-- The storyy is set in England on christmas day during a rainy and foggy day in the afternoon
+- The storyy is set in England on christmas day during a rainy and foggy day in the afternoon , in a dark shop only with the line of a candle (l.37)
+The moom is swelling and waivering like water because of that
+Misterious, gloom
 See p.
 37, 43, 44